krish22241/Python-Programming-Lab-File/README.md

 # Python-Programming-Lab-File

-these are lab file questiojs of python
+these are lab file questions of python